With proper care and maintenance, the natural teeth that you have in your mouth, will last a lifetime.

 Tooth extraction healing time: how long does it take?

 The tooth extraction healing process will take a few days.
 Typically between a week and ten days.

-The body has an amazing ability to heal naturally and time helps with this healing process.
+The body, and the mouth especially, has an amazing ability to heal naturally and time helps with the healing process.